601 Heritage Drive

 The next question you might have is “How risky are these funds?”.
 Analysis would indicate that the answer is equal to or less.
 The primary reason for this is that in our social media-based world, where bad news travels faster than the speed of light, the impact on share prices is almost instantaneous when bad news comes out about a company that exercised poor judgement.
 Sustainable and ESG investing can take some of this risk out of the equation by screening out companies that have exhibited some of the behaviors or are have business practices that could potentially put them in the social media spotlight.

-Forty years ago, 83% of the pricing for a company’s stock was based on tangible value (assets, earnings, debt ratio, profit margins etc.) and 17% on intangibles (goodwill, reputation).
-Today those numbers are reversed with 87% of the value of the S&P based on those intangibles (Source: Ocean Tomo 2015 Intangible Asset Market Value Study).
+Forty five years ago, 83% of the pricing for a company’s stock was based on tangible value (assets, earnings, debt ratio, profit margins etc.) and 17% on intangibles (goodwill, reputation).
+Today those numbers are more than reversed with 90% of the value of the S&P based on those intangibles (Source: Ocean Tomo 2020 Intangible Asset Market Value Study).
 For evidence of this, look at how many companies in the past few years have lost massive share value because of the gender discrimination/abuse, disregard for the environment (BP), or poor governance (VW, PG&E).
 Over the last five years, ESG funds have proven to be less volatile and sensitive to the negative news that is constantly bombarding the markets.

 The investment merits and the ability to make sure that your money is invested in companies that will operate consistent with your beliefs is catching on very quickly.
 The challenge is finding the right fund(s) to make sure you not only feel good about your investments, but also receive a good rate of return and not take too much risk.